Grand River Health hopeful to retain more patients with new cardiac, pulmonary rehabilitation center

 “I knew that being able to be possibly involved with starting a cardiac rehab was a potential,” he said.
 “This hospital wanted to become the quality facility that it’s becoming, and I wanted to be part of that.”

-Grand River Health Administrative Director Annick Pruett said, following many community meetings, the center only expands and meets so many local needs.
+Grand River Health Administrative Director Annick Pruett said, following many community meetings, the center expands and meets so many local needs.

 “This has been a service the community has asked for for over a decade,” she said.
 “Putting this into place, we needed the space to be able to do it and the personnel to do it.”